rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 Yes.
 Plans can be changed at any time.
 The next invoice adjusts and services continue without interruption.

 ### What happens if I cancel?
 No further charges after cancellation.
-The site stays online through the current billing period.
+The website stays online through the current billing period.
 On request, a content export is provided and the domain can be transferred.

 ### Do I need a long‑term contract?
 No. Plans are month‑to‑month.